Integrations

 GitLab CI Example

-Here's an equivalent GitLab CI configuration:
+Here's an equivalent GitLab CI configuration using a dedicated build stage with artifacts:

 stages: